Nüart Gallery

 Driven by an avid curiosity and a profound commitment to listening and looking, Richardson’s work unfolds as an ongoing inquiry into perception.
 His paintings highlight optical effects and the ways in which color and gesture can reveal deeper emotional truths.
 Letting intuition take precedence over deliberation, he approaches painting as a physical dialogue—a direct, embodied response to color and gesture.

 Color, for Richardson, operates as an emotional geometry: a system of relationships that push and pull, harmonize and collide.
-He explores how certain hues can soothe while others energize, striving to create combinations that evoke a balanced emotional response—both calming and awakening.
+He explores how certain hues can soothe while others energize, striving to create combinations that evoke a balanced emotional response.

 Richardson’s long artistic inquiry spans decades, rooted in a dedication to the act of seeing and the material experience of paint.
-His paintings can be read through an optical lens or as part of a philosophical dialogue about abstraction and meaning.
 Acknowledging a lineage of twentieth-century abstraction, his work honors the automatism of the Surrealists while distilling form to its essentials—a nod to Minimalism.